-CAHI and its members are in full support of a number of upcoming Canadian regulatory and policy changes being put in place by Health Canada to increase veterinary oversight over the use of Medically Important Antimicrobials (MIA), including their move to prescription drug status by December 1, 2018.
+CAHI and its members are in full support of a number of Canadian regulatory and policy changes by Health Canada to increase veterinary oversight over the use of Medically Important Antimicrobials (MIA), including their move to prescription drug status on December 1, 2018.

 Recent regulatory amendments made by Health Canada included:

 - Ending Own Use Importation of MIA by animal owners effective November 13, 2017;

 - Increased oversight and new rules for the handling of Active Pharmaceutical Ingredients for veterinary use starting May 17, 2018;

 - Mandatory reporting of sales information related to MIA; and

 - New requirements and the expansion of the veterinary health products program to increase access to alternative animal health products for production animals.

 Additional policy changes made by Health Canada include moving all MIA to veterinary prescription only use.
 This means, as of December 1, 2018, a veterinary prescription is needed to use Category I, II and III antimicrobials.
 These drugs are no longer available for purchase at livestock medicines outlets, co-operatives, or other places where over-the-counter animal medications are sold.
 In addition, as of November 13, 2017, these antimicrobials can no longer be imported for own use.
 Medically important antimicrobials are only be available, with a veterinary prescription, from a veterinarian, pharmacist or as a mixed medicated feed from a feed mill.

 More information about these regulatory and policy changes can be found on the Health Canada website.
 Questions about the regulatory and policy changes should be sent to email@example.com.